Quantum tomography of three-qubit generalized Werner states: Framework for state tomography

-We assume that the experimenter knows nothing about the state which has to be determined.
-For this reason, the expected photon counts are given as:
+We assume that the quantum state that has to be identified remains completely unknown prior to measurements.
+Consequently, the expected photon counts can be modeled by

-where $\sigma^{3q}$ represent a general $9 \times 9$ density matrix which can be factorized according to the Cholesky decomposition:
+where $\sigma^{3q}$ denotes a $8 \times 8$ density matrix that can relate to any three-qubit quantum state.
+The unknown density matrix can be decomposed based on the Cholesky factorization:

-and $T$ denotes a lower-triangular matrix which depends on $64$ real parameters: $t_1, \dots, t_{64}$.
-The Cholesky decomposition is commonly applied in QST frameworks because it guarantees that the estimated state is physical, i.e. $\sigma^{3q}$ is Hermitian, positive semi-defnite, of trace one \cite{James2001,Altepeter2005}.
+and $T$ stands for a lower-triangular matrix that involves $64$ real parameters: $t_1, \dots, t_{64}$, cf. \cite{James2001,Altepeter2005}.
+In multiple QST frameworks, the Cholesky factorization is implemented since it guarantees that the matrix obtained from the scheme is physical.
+In other words, $\sigma^{3q}$ is Hermitian, positive semi-definite, of trace one.

-In this way, the problem of quantum state estimation means that one needs to determine the parameters $t_1, \dots, t_{64}$ which fully characterize $T$.
-To figure out the values that optimally fit to the noisy measurements, we implement the $\chi^2-$estimation, see, e.g., Ref.~\cite{Jack2009}.
-Therefore, we search for the minimum value of the following function:
+By following \eqref{eqm7}, we reformulate the problem of state estimation.
+The unknown quantum state $\sigma^{3q}$ is identified if we determine the parameters $t_1, \dots, t_{64}$ that completely characterize $T$.
+We implement the $\chi^2-$estimation to optimally match the set of parameters to the noisy data generated numerically, see, e.g., Ref.~\cite{Jack2009}.
+As a result, we need to determine the minimal value of the following function:

-This procedure allows one to simulate an experimental scenario for any input state $\rho_W^{3q} (\eta)$ -- first we generate noisy photon counts \eqref{eqm5} and then we can recover the state by finding the parameters $t_1, \dots, t_{64}$ for which the $\chi^2$ function is minimized.
-We proceed analogously when considering QST of the W state given in \eqref{w5}.
+The framework consists of specific steps that enable reconstruction of any state $\rho_W^{3q} (\eta)$.
+Firstly, we numerically generate noisy measurement results according to \eqref{eqm5}.
+Then, the quantum state is reconstructed by learning the parameters $t_1, \dots, t_{64}$ that correspond to the minimal value of $\chi^2$.
+We can proceed analogously for other three-qubit states.
+In particular, we implement the same scheme to the W state given in \eqref{w5}.